-He has frequently appeared at the United States Navy Band International Saxophone Symposium, as well as the Annual New England Saxophone Symposium, the Bowling Green State University New Music Festival, the University of Nebraska Kearney New Music Festival, the World Saxophone Congress and the Internationales Musikinstitut Darmstadt.
+He has frequently appeared at the United States Navy Band International Saxophone Symposium, as well as the Annual New England Saxophone Symposium, the Bowling Green State University New Music Festival, the University of Nebraska Kearney New Music Festival, the World Saxophone Congress, the Asia Saxophone Congress and the Internationales Musikinstitut Darmstadt.
 He has won prizes in the Douglas Wayland Chamber Music Competition and the MTNA Chamber Music Competition as well as being a semifinalist in the Plowman National Chamber Music Competition.

 Christopher is currently pursuing a Doctor of Musical Arts Degree on a University Provost Fellowship at West Virginia University.
 He holds a Master's Degree (2017) from Bowling Green State University and a Bachelor's Degree (2015) in both Music Education and Saxophone Performance with Summa Cum Laude honors from the University of Rhode Island.
 His primary teachers include Michael Ibrahim, John Sampen and Jared Sims.